emjanson/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
  MSU Data Analytics BootCamp Module 10 Challenge

+Code files: climate.ipynb and app_climate.py in the repository directory SurfsUp

 This repository contains two main files: a Jupyter Notebook analysis of weather data collected from weather stations and Python code for a Flask app that performs a similar set of weather data collection/analysis.

 The Notebook code uses Python/SQLalchemy to connect to an SQLite database, use two CSV files to populate the database tables, and performs a series of data analyses and charting with pandas dataframes.
 The Flask app creates a set of static and dynamic URL routes that perform similar functions to the Jupyter Notebook, but in a very basic web-based format.